swalkerhppr/elixir-io_tty/README.md

 To enable forward and back keys in your application configuration add `worker(IOTty, [])` to your application children and use IOTty.gets to get strings.
 This will load default callbacks on each key to make it so that forward and back keys work.

+There are 3 modes to use this module:

+  - default -- use worker(IOTty, []) to start.
+Enables the use of left and right arrow keys
+  - debug -- use worker(IOTty, [:debug]) to start.
+Shows the key values that are pressed.
+  - custom -- use worker(IOTty, [my_func_callback_map]).
+Defines a custom behaviour using callbacks.
+See below.

 ## Callbacks

 You may also define callbacks to be called instead of the default behaviour.